Q: Who is eligible for LENS?

 Q: How big is the program?

-LENS consists of a maximum of thirty-six students, divided into small groups for project work.
+Each LENS cohort is approximately forty-five students, which is divided into small groups for project work.

 Q: Are there accommodations for disabled students?